 You can even use your Google, Facebook, or Paypal account to log in.

 Once you are registered to the system you can easily make transfers online to 38 countries.
 Best of all, sending money to a new account doesn't take hours of paperwork...

 I sent 100,000 yen to my account in the UK, and it arrived safely a couple of business days later.

 This is by far the best way of doing international money transfers that I have seen.
 Big shout out to Good and Bad Japan for bringing it to my attention.

 Edit: The GoRemit service (confusingly, also run by Shinsei) seems to be the second best in terms of exchange rate, ease of use, and fees.
 It appears to be slightly worse than TransferWise in terms of costs (fixed fee instead of 1% makes it better for larger amounts, but the worse exchange rate and possible fees from receiving banks edges it out).

 The next best option in my opinion is Japan Post's system, but it is a poor second.
 The fee is higher, the exchange rate worse, you have to go to the branch and fill out paperwork, and you need the international transfer information (IBAN, BIC, etc.) which is sometimes difficult to get.

 Shinsei Bank's international money transfer is mostly worse (higher fee of 4,000 yen unless you are a Platinum custumer) but you can register each destination account individually (which takes an hour or so at the branch in my experience) and then make transfers by telephone.

-Sign up with this link to get a free transfer with TransferWise and let me know what you think of the service.
+Sign up with TransferWise and let me know what you think of the service.